mozilla/treeherder/docs/pulseload.md

 If you just want to get the same data that Treeherder gets, then you have 3 steps:

-1. Create a user on [Pulse Guardian] if you don't already have one
+1. Create a user on [Pulse Guardian] if you don't already have one, and determine a Pulse URL for it
-2. Create your `PULSE_URL` string
-3. Run a backend Docker container to read Pushes
+2. Run a backend Docker container to read Pushes
-4. Run a backend Docker container to read Tasks
+3. Run a backend Docker container to read Tasks
-5. Run a backend Docker container for **Celery**
+4. Run a backend Docker container for **Celery**

 ### 1. Pulse Guardian